-Plastics and Medical Devices in 2013
+Plastics and Medical Devices

 Due to increased developments in plastics technology, the growth of ever-new ground breaking medical parts has led to the medical division becoming one of the most rapid growing segments for plastics, with further growth guaranteed to continue.
 Contemporary healthcare would be unthinkable without plastic medical products; that we are inclined to take as a given.
 Heart valves, intravenous blood bags, disposable syringes and the like are all created with the help of plastics.

 Medical applications placed in plastic packaging are greatly advantageous.
 They are compatible with various materials, and they are durable, transparent, inexpensive, and lightweight.
 People have better quality of life thanks to the continual adaptability of modern plastics in medical parts.
 Medical breakthroughs that were considered unlikely decades ago are now viewed as routine.

 The use of plastics has transformed the world of medicine, making patients more secure and procedures easier.
 For instance, doctors were vulnerable to complications when the MRI machine was first presented.
 An MRI is essentially a huge magnet with the capability of attracting any metal entity within reach.
 Metal objects placed too near the MRI machine can become airborne and harmful if they should fly in the direction of the magnetized unit.
 Nowadays, all equipment that encircles an MRI is made from plastic to prevent this magnetic problem.

 The introduction of plastic into existing medicine has gradually increased.
 Plastics have added to the decrease of medical expenditures, pain management, and infectious diseases.
 State-of-the-art polymers are utilized to develop new and better man-made limbs and plastic throwaway delivery devices have thrived in decreasing the possibility of infection to patients.
 Patients directly gain from the use of plastic with additional lives being saved, prolonged, and improved due to the use of plastics.